Book a Demo

 Total credit limit across all accounts minus current balance.
 What the person could put on a card today.

 This is arguably more important than credit score for high-ticket sales.
 A person can have a good credit score but be maxed out with zero available.
-Available credit maps directly to your offer price point - it tells you if they can physically swipe a card for the amount you charge.
+Available credit maps directly to your offer price point.

-Real example: The 45-day split test mentioned above found $12K+ available credit was the secondary threshold for every buyer.
+Real example: The 45-day split test found $12K+ available credit was the secondary threshold for every buyer.
 Every single high-ticket close had both 650+ credit score AND $12K+ available.
 Zero exceptions.

 Verified annual income from financial data sources - not what the lead types on your form.